MrityunjaiKumar/tmux-vim-configurations/README.md

 Tmux  commands          | Descriptions :----------------------:|:-----------------------------------------:
-tmux new -s sessionName |start new with session name tmux a -t sessionName | attach to a sesssion tmux
+tmux new -s sessionName |start new with session name d  |detach tmux a -t sessionName | attach to a sesssion t  |big clock
+?  |list shortcuts
+:  |prompt
+tmux a -t sessionName | attach to a sesssion